Tournament Events

 Judging

-Bear Creek will try to secure judges for hire, but as we are a relatively new program, we do not have a great many judging resources.
 It is your responsibility to secure enough judges to cover your registration.
 Please bring qualified judges appropriate to your events and numbers and communicate early if you will need to hire judges.
 For example, if you bring a policy team, please bring a policy judge.
-If you do not come with the appropriate number of judges, we may need to cut your students from competition, beginning with your most senior competitor.
-Additionally, please provide judges appropriate to the divisions in which you have entered students.
+If you do not come with the appropriate number of judges, we may need to cut students from the competition beginning with your most senior competitor.
+Please provide judges appropriate to the divisions in which you have entered students.
 Students who typically compete in Open division may judge Novice division events in which they have experience, as long as they are not competing in that event as well.

 - Individual Events: 1 judge covers 5 entries